sakamw/Google-DNS/README.md

 1. Traffic Type Rules – e.g., allowing only HTTP/HTTPS, or blocking unsafe ports.

 If the request follows these rules, it proceeds; otherwise, it's blocked and access is denied.

+## HTTPS/SSL

+HTTPS (`Hypertext Transfer Protocol Secure`) is a safe version of HTTP, which is used to transmit data on the internet.
+It encrypts the data sent between your browser and Google's server.

+SSL (`Secure Sockets Layer`) and TLS (`Transport Layer Security`) are encryption protocols that ensure the safety of data transmitted over HTTPS.

+When your browser establishes a connection with Google's server using HTTPS, your browser and Google's server first agree on the version of SSL/TLS to use and then create a secure, encrypted channel for transmitting the data.

+## Load-balancer

+A load balancer is a device that distributes incoming network traffic across a group of servers or resources.

+Its main goals are to:

+- Prevent any single server from being **overloaded**
+- **Improve performance**, **scalability**, and **reliability** of applications

+Companies like **Google**, which handle **billions of daily visitors**, use many servers to handle traffic.

+A **load balancer** ensures traffic is **evenly distributed**, so:

+- No server is overwhelmed
+- System resources are used efficiently